Website currently under construction. Please call for updated pricing.

 • Itinerary

-• Accommodation
+• Accommodations

-Rwanda: Primates & Akagera National Park
+Rwanda - Primates & Akagera National Park

-Gorilla Trek, Golden Monkeys, & Big 5
+Experience Exceptional - Gorilla Trek, Golden Monkeys, & Big 5

 7 Days/6 Nights

-This journey will also visit Akagera National Park, one of Central Africa’s most scenic reserves, defined by a diverse landscape of freshwater lakes, papyrus swamps, open savannah, and rugged mountains.
-The park is a 25-minute drive from Kigali and offers the perfect opportunity to see savannah in addition to a gorilla or chimp treks.
+This journey includes a big game safari in Akagera National Park, defined by a diverse landscape of lakes, swamps, savannah, and rugged mountains.
+The park is a 25-minute drive from Kigali.
 Following years of dedicated conservation, the park’s wildlife population has grown steadily.
-Akagera is the home to rare leopard, lion, rhino, rare blue monkey, elephant, Masai giraffe, zebra, and various antelope species, including the rare sitatunga.
+Akagera is the home to leopard, lion, rhino, rare blue monkey, elephant, Masai giraffe, zebra, and various antelope species, including the rare sitatunga.
 Birding in the park is also exceptional with 482 recorded species.
+On your way stop at the Ellen DeGeneres Campus of the Dian Fossey Center.

 ACCESSIBILITY